-Thus, employers should organise trainings that are relevant to their employees’ professional development or even send them to trainings organised by professional bodies.
-Also, employers can allot a certain amount of days annually as leave/time-off for professional development for employees.
+Thus, employers should organise training that is relevant to their employees’ professional development or even send them to training organised by professional bodies.
+Also, employers can allot a certain amount of days annually as leave/time off for professional development for employees.

-Read more on prioritizing professional development and internal mobility in employee lifecycle here.
+Read more on prioritizing professional development and internal mobility in the employee lifecycle here.

 Performance reviews are mutually beneficial to both employees and employers.
 This is because both parties are free to express their observations and opinion concerning work and culture.
 The result is often positive and allows for clean air in the workplace.
 Properly conducted performance reviews ease tension and provide constructive feedback for each party to work with to foster growth and optimise business processes that eventually help to achieve business goals.
 Learn more about conducting effective performance reviews.